Chlamydia and Infertility

 Once you've had one ectopic pregnancy, your chances of having another one increase

 Chlamydia is one of the main causes of infertility in the UK and around the world.
-The disease is frequently asymptomatic (i.e. it has no symptoms for the majority of patients), so people often don't realise they've got it.
-Chlamydia often goes undetected and can spread to the body causing damage to the reproductive system in both men and women.
+The disease frequently has no symptoms for the majority of patients (is asymptomatic), so people often don't realise they've got it.
+Because of this, it's common for chlamydia not to be detected, and for it to spread to the body, causing damage to the reproductive system in both men and women.